 The Living Desert is open!
 The Living Desert Zoo and Gardens has been diligent in following state and local public health recommendations to help reduce the spread of COVID-19, and our indoor spaces have remained closed.
 As such, we are not currently affected by the latest orders issued by Governor Newsom.
 We prioritize the health and safety of the community, staff, and animals and are working to keep the Zoo a safe space for all.
 Please review the policies on our health page at www.livingdesert.org/health for more information.
 Link in our bio.

-To help regulate the number of visitors, most zoos and aquariums won’t be selling admission tickets at the gates.
+To help regulate the number of visitors, many zoos and aquariums won’t be selling admission tickets at the gates.
 Instead, you buy tickets online in advance, and reserve your entrance time; you can stay as long as you want once you arrive.
 (Zoo and aquarium members, meanwhile, don’t need to buy tickets ahead of time, but they do need to reserve entrance times.)
 There’s a chance, according to the San Diego Zoo website, that the zoo could be at capacity when you arrive for your time slot—and if that’s the case, you can either wait until some guests leave, or just use your ticket on another day or time.
 To help with planning, its website includes a helpful chart highlighting peak times.

 Once inside, look for directional signs on the ground—one-way traffic helps encourage good distancing.
 Some experiences may still be suspended for now, such as up-close encounters, shows, or tours.
 At Sonoma’s massive Safari West, tours are an integral part of the experience, so the park has added space and plexiglass partitions between rows on tour vehicles, and advance reservations are required for entry.
-Sit-down restaurants will likely be closed at most zoos and aquariums, but keep an eye out for grab-and-go meals and snacks.
-At the San Francisco Zoo, the regular gift shops will be replaced with outdoor, pop-up shops.
+Sit-down restaurants will likely be closed or have limited indoor seating at most zoos and aquariums, but keep an eye out for grab-and-go meals and snacks.
 For any add-on purchases, expect to pay by credit or debit card for everything while you’re there—cash payments may not be an option.

 Before You Go